ossd-s23/project-evaluation/linux_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__
+Not terribly friendly.
+It requires a great deal of domain specific knowledge as well as a willingness to dive into a complicated codebase with relatively esoteric code submission mechanisms.
+However, there are ample resources and there is a desire for and capacity to take on new contributors.

 __Do the maintainers respond helpfully to questions in issues?__
+Yes

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+Yes in general, but new contributors should go to the linked linux newbies forum to ask relatively simple questions, those that would sometimes be called "stupid" questions

 __Do pull requests get reviewed?__
+Yes patchlists do absolutely get reviewed

 __Do maintainers thank people for their contributions?__
+Yes

 __Are there special skills required to contribute to the project?
 If so, what are they?__
+A deep knowledge of modern operating systems, a willingness to specialize, and background in the overall structure of the kernel.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__
+Running a virtual machine to test is necessary to test most things.
+Otherwise no, besides the fact that you need a lot of storage to hold the whole kernel source and time to compile it